France's PM Barnier steps down after no-confidence vote – DW – 12/05/2024

 The political stalemate will likely continue as new parliamentary elections cannot be held until next summer.

-Macron was due to give a televised address to the nation at 8 p.m.
+Macron is due to give a televised address to the nation at 8 p.m.
 (1900 GMT) on Thursday, where he's expected to outline his future course of action.

 sri/rc (AFP, Reuters, AP, dpa)